pirovc/ganon/docs/custom_databases.md

     If you just want to build a database without any taxonomic or target information, just sent the files with `--input`, use `--taxonomy skip` and choose between `--input-target file` or `sequence`.

 !!! warning
-    the target and specialization fields (2nd and 4th col) cannot be the same as the target (3rd col)
+    the target and specialization fields (2nd and 4th col) cannot be the same as the node (3rd col)

 <details>
   <summary>Examples of --input-file</summary>